PlutoZhang/Zowe-docs/topics/cli-troubleshootinginstallingcli.md

     If you encounter this problem, some users report that repeatedly attempting to install Brightside CLI yields success.
 Some users also report success using the following workarounds:
     -   Issue the `npm cache clean` command.
+    -   Uninstall and reinstall Brightside CLI.
+For more information, see Install BrightSide CLI.
     -   Issue the `npm install -g brightside --no-optional` command.

 -   **The `npm install -g command` might fail due to an `npm ERR!
 Cannot read property 'pause' of undefined` error.**